-The anthropology curriculum at Gettysburg encompasses the four major branches of the discipline, with particular emphasis on cultural anthropology (contemporary human culture and society), archaeology (reconstruction of past human life through material remains), and physical anthropology (human evolution and physical variation).
+The anthropology curriculum at Gettysburg encompasses the four major branches of the discipline, with particular emphasis on cultural anthropology (contemporary human culture and society), and archaeology (reconstruction of past human life through material remains).
 Study of the fourth branch, linguistic anthropology, is also an option.
 Classes are discussion-based, lively, and interactive, with strong emphasis on critical thinking and on the development of written and oral communication skills.

 Anthropology majors have opportunities for study abroad and fieldwork on five continents.
 Students have studied saffron growers in Morocco and cultural tourism in Vietnam.
 Those interested in archaeology have attended archaeological field schools or volunteered with projects in the United States, Italy, Honduras, England, Macedonia, and South Africa.
 Many students choose to focus their study on a particular world area, such as Latin America, the Asia-Pacific region, Africa, or the Middle East.
 Many also choose to do anthropological research on a topic of interest to them.
 Recent honors research projects have been far ranging, exploring everything from the stigmatization of practitioners of the Caribbean Santeria religion to the subculture of ghost hunters searching for the spirits of Civil War-era Gettysburg.